isometrikai/isometrik-chat-android/README.md

 ### Change base colors, default text, drawables and visibility of options

-Modify below file to update base color and other customisation.
+Modify below file to update base color and other initial customisation.

 ```kotlin